 Obviously, our intention here is for you to be inspired and hire Paul – cos y’know, he really is good at what he does.
 Also, you’d be supporting the notion of the sole trading artist/artisan and helping to keep alive the somewhat fin de siecle vision of the bohemian creative living in a loft making art and stuff.

-Speaking of art ‘n’ stuff, here’s a very ‘critic-y’ piece he published just this week.
+Speaking of art ‘n’ stuff, here’s a very ‘critic-y’ piece he published back in April.
 It’s one of those very clever sounding things he likes to do.
 We can’t quite understand it but you might.

 Meanwhile, in ‘random back catalogue land’ we have uncovered this TV gem Paul conceived & directed back in 2013 with the help of his production buddy Eddie Postma.
 ‘The Language of Light’ stems from their time spent making TV for the Chinese Communist Party.
 It’s a beautiful piece about photography and cross-cultural understanding set in the great Aussie bush (Mildura to be exact).